Last Updated on

 1. Helping Kids Get Along

-You can help your kids get along by simply setting few rules.
-These apply to parents as well as kids to ensure sibling rivalry solutions are found
+You can help your kids get along by merely setting a few rules.
+These apply to parents as well as kids to ensure solutions are found to sibling arguments.

 - If kids have varied interests, make time for the needs of both.